fmExcense/compositeurdigital.github.io/en/manage_contents.md

 In an environment, you can organize your documents in folders and sub-folders.

-The first level of folder-view is displayed in the Compositeur Digital in the dock located at the bottom of environment view :
+The first level view is displayed in the Compositeur Digital in the dock located at the bottom of environment view :

 ![explorer root folders](img/explorer_root_folders.jpg)